 All four alternatives would require earthwork; temporary drainage facilities; minor disturbances to waterbodies; and the construction of new bridges, culverts, and viaduct piers in waterbodies.
-The amount of construction effort for the design variants would be approximately the same as for the alternatives without the DDV and TDV; therefore, the potential for erosion/sedimentation/construction material spills that may occur during construction of the variants would be approximately the same.
 Prior to construction, the contractor would prepare and implement a SWPPP under the CGP that would incorporate BMPs, including erosion control, stormwater management, and channel dewatering for affected stream crossings (HYD-IAMF#3).